AnaStasia1331/ms4-recipe-book/TESTING.md

         7.3.3.
 Expected: user is able to view an existing recipe and close the view mode.
         7.3.3.
 Testing: Open a recipe in the view mode and press the Back button. -> User is redirected back to the previously visited page.
     7.4.
 Delete recipe.
         7.4.1.
-Expected: user can select a recipe on All Recipes page and click the Delete icon.
+Expected: user can select a recipe on My Recipes page and click the Delete icon.
         7.4.1.
 Testing: Find an existing recipe, press the Delete icon. -> The Confirm delete popup opens for the selected recipe.
         ![Confirm delete popup](static/img/readme/testing/delete-popup.png)
         7.4.2.
 Expected: user can delete an existing recipe.
         7.4.2.
 Testing: Find an existing recipe, press the Delete icon, confirm the action -> the popup is closed, the recipe has been deleted.
-It cannot be found on the All Recipes page.
+It cannot be found on the My Recipes page.
         7.4.3.
 Expected: user can cancel the delete action from the Confirm delete popup.
         7.4.3.
-Testing: Find an existing recipe, press the Delete icon, cancel the action -> the popup is closed, the recipe has not been removed from the All Recipes page.
+Testing: Find an existing recipe, press the Delete icon, cancel the action -> the popup is closed, the recipe has not been removed from the My Recipes page.
+8. User sees only her/his own recipes.
+    8.1.
+Expected: user sees only her/his own recipes.
+    8.1.
+Testing: 1.
+Login as user A, create a recipe. -> Recipe is available on My Recipes page.
+2. Login as user B, open My Recipes page and check if the recipes of user A can be seen. -> User B cannot see the recipes of user A. BUG: if copy the edit or view urls of a particular recipe of user A and try to navigate to them as user B, you can see the recipe details.
+9. User can find an existing recipe based on the course it belongs to.
+    9.1.
+Expected: user can filter recipes by course.
+    9.1.
+Testing: Open My Recipes page, note the course assigned to a particular recipe, e.g. breakfast.
+Use 'Filter by course' dropdown to select specific course (breakfast). -> Only recipes in the selected course are displayed on the page.
+    9.2.
+Expected: user can select 'All recipes' in the 'Filter by course' dropdown.
+    9.2.
+Testing: Open the 'Filter by course' dropdown and select 'All recipes'. -> All existing for this user recipes are shown again.
+    9.3.
+Expected: user is informed when filtering by course didnt bring any results.
+    9.3.
+Testing: Open the 'Filter by course' dropdown and select the course that doesnt have any recipe attached. -> No recipes are shown, only the message 'Your search didn't bring back any recipes.'.
+    9.4.
+Expected: user can filter recipes by selecting a course from the Home page.
+    9.4.
+Testing: Navigate to the Home page, go to the Course section, click a course card. -> User is sent to My Recipes page with the recipes filtered by the selected course (if exist).
+10. User can search recipes via the search field.
+    10.1.
+Expected: user can find recipe by entering name/course in the search field.
+    10.1.
+Testing: Open All Recipes page, enter recipe name or course name (fully or partially) and search. -> The result returns the recipe(s) that has/have matching recipe or course name.
+    10.2.
+Expected: user can reset the search field results.
+    10.2.
+Testing: Clear the search field and press the magnifying glass icon. -> All recipes are displayed.
+    10.3.
+Expected: user is informed when the search didnt bring any results.
+    10.3.
+Testing:  Enter a non-existing recipe/course name and search. -> No recipes are shown, only the message 'Your search didn't bring back any recipes.'.